Rom00000010/thesis/thesis.typ

   #abstract-en(
     keywords: ("RISC-V", "Processor", "Infrastructure", "SoC", "performance evaluation", "optimization") )[
-    Today, we are experiencing a new golden era in computer architecture.
-The emergence of the RISC-V Instruction Set Architecture (ISA) has provided a revolutionary new paradigm in processor design.
-Simultaneously, advancements in modern Electronic Design Automation (EDA) tools have redefined processor design methodologies, enabling agile development.
-This thesis aims to practically achieve functional-timing co-verification through various verification methods, constructing a comprehensive verification chain.
-It explores agile development methodologies to offer reusable technical solutions and optimizes micro-architectures specifically for embedded scenarios, quantitatively evaluating the effectiveness of such optimizations.
-The research also achieves comprehensive support for instruction set architectures and system software, validating the design using complex software such as operating systems.
-Additionally, the study contributes innovative features and tools back into the community, creating a positive cycle of educational design, student practice, and community iteration.
-Furthermore, it provides a reference experience covering the entire process through full-stack processor design integrating hardware and software.
+    We are currently experiencing a new golden age in computer architecture.
+The emergence of the RISC-V instruction set architecture has introduced a revolutionary new paradigm to the processor design field, while advancements in modern Electronic Design Automation (EDA) tools have reshaped the methodologies for processor design, making agile development feasible.
+However, much attention from academia, industry, and communities has been concentrated on the design and verification of high-performance computing processors, closed-source commercial processors, and FPGA-based processors, leading to a lack of integrated design, verification, and quantitative research methodologies specifically for ASIC-based embedded processors.

-    Based on the RISC-V ISA, this thesis presents a processor designed to support the RV32E instruction set, establishing supporting infrastructure to enhance the efficiency of processor design and verification.
-It integrates the processor into a System on Chip (SoC) environment, develops the corresponding runtime environment for program execution, and performs quantified performance analysis and micro-architecture optimization within an SoC environment akin to tape-out.
-Optimizations for embedded applications specifically target area and timing performance.
+    Therefore, the primary contributions of this paper are: designing an ASIC-based processor core using an open-source toolchain, integrating it into an open-source System on Chip (SoC), implementing simulation modules for key SoC components, and conducting comprehensive pre-tape-out functional verification in a supporting infrastructure and runtime environment.
+Additionally, this paper optimizes the microarchitecture specifically for embedded scenarios, quantitatively evaluates optimization outcomes, and balances timing, area, and performance metrics.
+It provides a complete processor system implementation as a reference and integrates quantitative research methodologies for architecture optimization in embedded scenarios.

-    Through software simulation, both the designed processor core and the SoC platform were tested.
-Results indicate the correctness of the processor core and the SoC platform, successfully executing the official instruction test suite and booting the RT-Thread operating system.
-The final area of the processor core is 26710.39$mu m^2$, with an optimized synthesized main frequency of 500 MHz and an Instructions Per Cycle (IPC) rate of 0.022.
+    Through software simulations, the designed processor core and SoC platform have been thoroughly tested.
+The testing results demonstrate that the functional design of the processor core and SoC platform is correct.
+The system successfully executes the official instruction test suite and boots the RT-Thread operating system.
+The final processor area is 26710.39 µm², achieving an optimized synthesis frequency of 500MHz and an Instructions Per Cycle (IPC) of 0.022.

   ]